Pimmz/Home-Energy-Saving-Store/README.md

 - Custom Error Pages were created to give the user more information on the error and to provide them with buttons to guide them back to the site.

 - 400 Bad Request - Error 400 "Bad Request" Oh No!
 Looks like you made a bad request.
-- 403 Page Forbidden - Error 403 "Forbidden Request" Sorry thats a Forbidden request.
+- 403 Page Forbidden - Error 403 "Forbidden Request" Sorry that's a Forbidden request.
-- 404 Page Not Found - Error 404 "Not Found" Yikes! that page is Not Found.
+- 404 Page Not Found - Error 404 "Not Found" Yikes!
+That page is Not Found.
 - 500 Server Error - Error 500 "Internal Server Error" Oh No!
-Dont worry its me! not you!
+Don't worry its me! not you!

 ## Testing